See our aerial video of Lulani Ocean homes

 With that abrupt turn around the point just south of Lulani Ocean and the absence of any real build-up outside of homes that rarely, if ever, go past a second story, this is a transition point.
 Here, you can almost say that the North Shore begins.
 It's a return to the country after Kailua and Kaneohe's comparatively modern appearance.

 .
-Also see all Kaneohe real estate for sale
+Alternatively, see all Kaneohe homes for sale